ciprianmiclaus2/etlrules/docs/usage.md

 # Usage

-To use Finrules in a project
+To use ETLrules in a project

 ```
-    import finrules
+    import etlrules
 ```